Researchers find possible ninth planet beyond Neptune

 At that point, "my jaw sort of hit the floor," Brown said in a statement.Brown's earlier research helped to demote Pluto in 2006 as the solar system’s ninth planet after other small, icy bodies were found beyond Neptune.“All those people who are mad that Pluto is no longer a planet can be thrilled to know that there is a real planet out there still to be found," Brown said.

-(This version of the story corrects orbit distance mentioned in the 2nd paragrah to 50 times farther from the sun, not 20 times) (Reporting by Irene Klotz; editing by Bill Trott, Letitia Stein and Dan Grebler)
+(This version of the story corrects in paragraph 2, orbit distance to 50 times farther from the sun, not 20 times) (Reporting by Irene Klotz; editing by Bill Trott, Letitia Stein and Dan Grebler)